AlirezaHPC/365-examples-from-JavaScript/README.md

 The view function receives an index and displays the corresponding element The all function returns all elements of the array.
 The length function returns the number of array elements
+243: Print the phrase "Hello World" in five ways to print output in JavaScript
+244: Write a program that performs multiplication and addition on two values (define variables as underscore)
+245: Write a program that subtracts and divides two input values (define variables as pascalCase)
+246: Write a program that joins two strings with the concat method (define variables as hyphens)

+247: Write a program that defines an object called writer and takes the attributes, including name, bookname, and year of publication, from the input, and this object has a function that displays all its elements in one line.
+248: Define a function that prints the "clicked button" when the user clicks the button.
+249: Define a function to print the phrase "Mouse pointer floats on the button" when the mouse is on.

+250: Define a function to print the page load phrase when the page is loaded
+251: Define a function to print when the mouse pointer moves away from the button
+252: Print the phrase "samira abdi" is programmer.
+253: Write programs that receive a string and replace the "a" character with the "@" character.
+254: Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.

+255: Write a program that receives a sentence and then takes the start, end from the user and prints a slice of the sentence.
+256: Redefine the sub srtring method.
+257: Redefine the sub str () method.
+258: Redefine the replace () method.
+259: Get a string and delete the empty space around it
+260: Join two strings in three ways
+261: Get a string and convert its letters to uppercase and display.